treolabs/treopim/docs/en/user-guide/products.md

 Please, note that attributes linked to products are arranged by attribute groups correspondingly.
 Their placement depends on the configuration and [sort order](./attribute-groups.md#sort-order) value of the attribute group to which they belong.

-Attribute records linked to the given product can be viewed, edited, or removed via the corresponding options from the single record actions menu on the `PRODUCT ATTRIBUTES` panel:
+Attributes linked to the given product record can be viewed, edited, or removed via the corresponding options from the single record actions menu on the `PRODUCT ATTRIBUTES` panel:

 ![Attributes actions](../../_assets/products/attributes-actions-menu.jpg)